gajdulj/gajdulj.github.io/_posts/WIP.markdown

 - Work from the end: what will a successful delivery look like?
 - “Everything should be as simple as it can be, but not simpler”
 - Fundamentals > hype

+And what exactly is my goal of becoming 10x data engineer?
+Not writing 10x lines of code or producing 10x more commits.

+- Product mindset: solve real challenges that matter the most
+- Problem solving: Be able to find the best solution quickly
+- Technical expertise: make the most out of the frameworks and tools This blog is going to document my journey on reaching the goal of becoming 10x data engineer.